ngageoint/hootenanny-ui/CONTRIBUTING.md

 We use the [Airbnb style for JavaScript](https://github.com/airbnb/javascript) with only one difference:

-**4 space soft settingsPanelTabs always for JavaScript, not 2.**
+**4 space soft managePanels always for JavaScript, not 2.**

 No aligned `=`, no aligned arguments, spaces are either indents or the 1 space between expressions.
-No hard settingsPanelTabs, ever.
+No hard managePanels, ever.

 JavaScript code should pass through [ESLint](http://eslint.org/) with no warnings. iD uses [ES6 modules](http://exploringjs.com/es6/ch_modules.html) to